thebandcalledsex/seekthescounge/setup.md

 ssh-copy-id -i ~/.ssh/tbcs.pub dh_hubz47@vps40077.dreamhostps.com
 ```

-This is necessary to do again if the server starts asking for a password again when deploying via `make deploy`.
+This is necessary to redo if the server starts asking for a password again when deploying via `make deploy`.